tolae/MSD-Lower-Extremity-Weight-Bearing-Monitor-Orthotic/electronics/README.md

  required for layout.
  - <b>extenstion_1</b>: Contains the schematic and layout focusing on the first extenstion for the footpad.
+ - <b>imported_parts</b>: Contains footprints and pads for external components such as the TMUX1109.
  - <b>main</b>: Contains the schematic and layout focusing on the primary footpad that will interface directly with the Arduino Nano.
  - <b>wiring_complete</b>: Contains the schematics for a complete wiring